msherafatian/masih/readme.md

 ## 📜 License

-This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 license.

 ---

-**MASIH**: Making single-cell cancer analysis accessible to all researchers.
+**MASIH**: Making single-cell cancer analysis accessible to more researchers.

 [![Made with ❤️ for Cancer Research](https://img.shields.io/badge/Made%20with%20%E2%9D%A4%EF%B8%8F%20for-Cancer%20Research-red.svg)](https://github.com/msherafatian/masih)